rustfoundation/foundation.rust-lang.org/news/announcing-the-rust-foundation-s-2023-fellows.md

 You can learn more about the Community Grants Program [<u>here</u>](https://foundation.rust-lang.org/grants/)&nbsp;and find the list of 2022 Fellows [<u>here</u>](https://foundation.rust-lang.org/news/2022-06-14-community-grants-program-awards-announcement/).&nbsp;

-*If you're interested in reading further information and data about this year’s application process, please see this recent message from our team in the rust-lang Zulip chat.&nbsp;*
+*If you're interested in reading further information and data about this year’s application process, please see <a target="_blank" rel="noopener" href="https://rust-lang.zulipchat.com/#narrow/stream/335408-foundation/topic/News.20Alerts/near/383657114">this message</a> from our team in the rust-lang Zulip chat.&nbsp;*